[V] Language Description

 The hints section contains a sequence of special finished

 statements.
-Note that the sequence is not required to end with a ;
+Note that the sequence is not ending with a ;

 , but ;